jonfernq/Learning/CloudComputing/AWS/AWS3Tier/IntegrateWebAnalytics.md

 By adding an ElastiCache tier and a standby instance, you enhance the performance, scalability, and availability of your architecture.
 These additions help optimize the system's response time, handle increased traffic, and protect against failures, resulting in an improved user experience and system reliability.

 ---
-A diagram of the AWS system architecture:

-Please integrate the two systems and diagrams below adding Amazon S3 (Storage) after the RDS instance:
+Simpler separate diagrams of the three tier and analytics architecture is provided below:

 ```scss
 ------------------------------------------